-Professor Jung-Hoon Lim of biomedical science at UNIST has announced the world’s first elaborate molecular biology principle to control the bodily rhythm of Attack Shin-Tu and published it on the 6th of Molecular Cell.
+Professor Chunghun Lim in the School of Life Sciences at UNIST has announced the world’s first elaborate molecular biology principle to control the bodily rhythm of Attack Shin-Tu and published it on the 6th of Molecular Cell.
 Molecular Cell is the most authoritative journal in the field of biochemistry and molecular biology.

 Attack mutations in the neuron gene are important genetic factors in degenerative brain diseases such as Lou Gehrig’s disease, spinal cord cerebellar ataxia, and Parkinson’s disease.
 However, there is no known molecular biologic mechanism of action of the ‘Attack neurotrophic protein complex’ which regulates neuronal apoptosis and the onset of degenerative brain disease following aging.

 In the study, published in the journals, Nature and Science in 2013, Professor Lim Jung-hoon discovered a new twenty-four gene for the biosynthetic periodic protein synthesis, We have elucidated the working principle of the biological clock that controls the 24-hour periodic cyclic animal behavior such as the sleep cycle by promoting the translational activation function of the neu-tougar twenty-for protein.
 When Pierre’Id is the first known biological clock gene to manipulate this gene, there is an abnormality in the biological rhythm.